MLInsightLab/MLInsightLab/README.md

 - Docker and Docker Compose installed on your system.
 - Nvidia drivers and appropriate Nvidia Docker runtime installed (optional - GPU only).

+**For user convenience, we have also provided a [cloud init](https://cloud-init.io/) script within this repository, called `mlil-cloud-init.yaml` which can be used to set up a server with default configuration and non-SSL termination.**

 ### Setup

 1. **Clone the repository**: